 The first part of the course investigates the roots of the traditional mainstream IR theories including realism and liberalism.
 The second part of the course is dedicated to an in-depth analysis of such IR approaches as the English School, structuralism and critical theory, constructivism and post-structuralism, as well as to the critique that these approaches have mounted on the ‘mainstream’ IR, notably realism and liberalism.
 Post-Western IR is included as well.

 Learning outcomes in the course

-In-depth understanding of different theoretical approaches to the study of international relations and the ability to use theory in research.
+- understands of different theoretical approaches to the study of international relations and the can use theory in research.